TIER 5 YOUTH MOBILITY SCHEME VISA

 The Tier 5 Youth Mobility Scheme is for young adults from participating countries and territories who wish to experience life in the United Kingdom.

-What are the main eligibility requirements for a Tier 5 Youth Mobility Scheme visa?
+Requirements for a Tier 5 Youth Mobility Scheme visa

 In order to qualify for a Tier 5 Youth Mobility Scheme visa, you will need to satisfy UK Visas & Immigration that: